Learning how to paint a painting opens the door to creativity with endless possibilities.

 However, it is difficult to paint a dark color over a light oil color.
 Especially, if the color has been mixed with white.

 It is not impossible, but difficult.
-You may let the light color
+You may let the light color set up awhile.
+Then softly paint the dark color on, so you don't pick up the light color from underneath.

-set up awhile, then paint a dark color on with a very, very soft touch.
 Following the dark to light rule is easier.

 You may use transparent colors painted on the top of the first colors.
 This traditional way of painting watercolor is called glazing.